aristanetworks/avd-workshops/workshops/git.md

 git add .
 ```

-Then check the status again to see what is staged and ready to be committed.
+Then recheck the status to see what is staged and ready to be committed.

 ``` bash
 git status